 Have you researched and discovered some of the possible challenges that you might face in this job?
 You should if you haven’t.
 When answering this question, make sure that you are honest lest you realize later that you do not fit well in the organization.

 I have looked at your school policies, timetable and rules and found them impressive.
 I believe that I will easily blend in here if given a chance.
 I cannot, therefore, identify a major challenge at the moment.
-Thanks to my years of experience and level of expertise in this field, any that comes up will be dealt with accordingly.
+Thanks to my years of experience and expertise in this field, what comes up will be dealt with accordingly.

 9. How Do You Stay Motivated In This Job?